MITLibraries/thing/README.md

 `DISABLE_LOGRAGE` - set this in to disable lograge single line logging config and use rails standard verbose logging.

-`JS_EXCEPTION_LOGGER_KEY` - set this to the value of the rollbar public post key to enable capturing javascript exceptions.
+`JS_EXCEPTION_LOGGER_KEY` - set this to the value of the exception monitor public post key to enable capturing javascript exceptions.

 `LOG_LEVEL` - we set sane defaults in development or production, but you can override easily with this ENV if you need to get more details.